What Do Litigation Support Analysts Do? Job Description of a Litigation Support Analyst

 Preparing for a Litigation Support Analyst Career

-Fremont College offers an ABA-approved Paralegal degree program that takes just 15 months to complete.
+Fremont University offers an ABA-approved Paralegal degree program that takes just 15 months to complete.
 Receive hands-on training and real-world legal experience that will prepare you for a Litigation Support Analyst career.
 You will get the chance to conduct actual legal research and participate as a member of an active legal team.
 Space is limited, so enroll today to prepare for a Law Clerk career.

 * Paralegals may not provide legal services directly to the public except as permitted by law.